Product strategy helps to avoid common product design mistakes.

 The Scorpion-3 is a small flying machine with three rotors and a bicycle-esque seat for the pilot.
 It can fly a pre-programmed route just like a smaller RC quadcopter, or it can be flown manually.

-There is just something a little odd about the product design for the Scorpion-3.
+There is just something a little odd about the product specifications for the Scorpion-3.
 It is not a bicycle, but it has been built to be like one.

-The very idea of making a “flying bicycle” is the root of at least some of the Scorpion-3’s features, like rotor blades by the rider’s feet where wheels would normally be.
-It’s a product that is not a bicycle and yet, “bicycle” is a huge part of the thinking behind its design.
+The good idea of making a “flying bicycle” is the root of at least some of the designers and engineers of the Scorpion-3’s and its features.
+The version of this product has rotor blades by the rider’s feet where wheels would normally be.
+It’s a product that is not a bicycle and yet, “bicycle” is a huge part of the user experience behind its design.

 Before we dive in, consider that the very first cars designs were styled after horse-drawn carriages.
 The very first cars were also called “horseless carriages.”
-A quick image search for “horseless carriage” will turn up a bunch of great photos of carriages that have no horse, but you can’t help but notice that the design of the carriage didn’t change at all.
+A quick image search for “horseless carriage” will turn up a bunch of great photos of carriages that have no horse, even though it was a successful product, you can’t help but notice that the design of the carriage didn’t change at all.

-It took a couple years before designers realized they could design vehicles that didn’t have to revolve around horses.
+It took a couple years before designers realized they could design product requirement for vehicles that didn’t have to revolve around horses.
 It would be a while before the vehicles we consider modern day “cars” actually took shape.
-For years designers were locked into the mindset that they were still designing a carriage.
+For years, designers were making common mistakes and locked into the mindset that they were still designing a carriage.

 Looking back at the Scorpion-3.
 A bicycle has two wheels below the rider.
 A helicopter or quadcopter has one, two, or more rotors that it uses to stay stable in flight.
 These two things do not necessarily go together.
-The Scorpion-3 is a vehicle where a misstep by the rider could possibly result in a rotor related injury.
+The Scorpion-3 is a vehicle where a misstep by their target market could possibly result in a rotor related injury.
 Although there are plates in place to avoid this during normal operation.

-One task our team at SGW Designworks frequently takes on is helping guide clients with questions like this.
-Is it better to start from an existing design, or is it better to start from scratch.
+One task product engineers, in the product development process, frequently take on is helping guiding product managers or product owners with questions like this.
+Is it better to start from an existing design, or is it better to start from scratch?